LaUrrego/topic-extraction/README.md

 A Node.js microservice that utilizes the Hugging Face Inference API with a keyword extraction text2text generation model for extracting topics from a summary of text, and returning the  corresponding Wikipedia links for those topics.
 The intended purpose is to provide contextual reference to a given summary, allowing for expanded understanding on the topics included.

+**Notes of consideration**:
+- Summary should be 200 words minimum to ensure keyword extraction has enough content to pull from.
+- It's designed to return the closest match when searching WikiPedia for topics, so if certain terms such as names of individuals, or vague terms like 'managing state', the resulting wiki link is likely to reference an incorrect topic.
+- Future work will be to match topics with wiki-page's topic header to try and capture mismatches.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 As the project is not currently deployed, it runs on localhost.